-A. Convalescent homes, nursing homes and assisted living facilities are required to make a reasonable effort to request a copy of any court order appointing a guardian of a resident or a resident's estate from the resident's nearest relative or the person responsible for the resident's support.
-Health & Safety Code §§ 242.019, 247.070.

-B. Such an institution is required to maintain a copy of the court order in the resident's medical records.
-Ibid.C.
-Investigators from the Department of Aging and Disability Services are authorized, in conducting their investigations regarding reports of abuse, neglect, or exploitation, to inspect any such orders.
+- A. Convalescent homes, nursing homes and assisted living facilities are required to make a reasonable effort to request a copy of any court order appointing a guardian of a resident or a resident's estate from the resident's nearest relative or the person responsible for the resident's support.
+Tex.
+Health & Safety Code §§ 242.019, 247.070. - B. Such an institution is required to maintain a copy of the court order in the resident's medical records.
+Ibid. - C. Investigators from the Health and Human Services Commission are authorized, in conducting their investigations regarding reports of abuse, neglect, or exploitation, to inspect any such orders.
+Tex.
 Health and Safety Code § 260A.007(e)(6).